tsgates/arch-wiki-markdown/wiki/XScreenSaver.md

 call /usr/bin/gdmflexiserver to allow for user switching.
 This is fine if using gdm or kdm.
 Other display managers such as lightdm and lxdm support this functionality as well.

+Note:Modifications manually made to ~/.xscreensaver are discarded by xscreensaver-demo, therefore instead use ~/.Xresources.
+For example, for LXDM, add in ~/.Xresources:

+    xscreensaver.newLoginCommand: lxdm -c USER_SWITCH

 > LXDM